leezer3/openbve-1/README.md

 Goals & notes
 -------------
-Here are some goals of this repository (they're not ordered):
+Here are some of future goals of this repository (they're not ordered):
 * Move from Tao and SDL to OpenTK
 * Centralized development
 * Code review